PeteIG/PRB_Portfolio/README.md

 + #### Footer

     - Contains copyright information.
-    - Contains links to professional network.
+    - Contains links to a professional network.

 ---